 With LTCI, some factors are likely to play out in a straightforward manner.
 A combination of higher life expectancy and lower lapses will lead to more people than expected reaching prime LTCI claims ages of 80 and above, which leads to companies holding higher reserves than originally anticipated.
 Similarly, all companies have experienced the decreasing interest rate environment, which has led to lower-than-expected investment returns and the need to hold higher reserves because investment income is relied upon to help pay claims.

-Mortality, lapse and interest rate factors become observable and can develop credibility during the premium-paying years prior to policy years when significant claims tend to occur.
+Mortality, lapse, and interest rate factors become observable and can develop credibility during the premium-paying years prior to policy years when significant claims tend to occur.

 Morbidity Assumptions